 If you’re looking for our overall recommendation for the best bed, please refer to our post on finding the best mattress for you.

-Amerisleep’s AS2 mattress is popular with those who sleep on their stomach.
+Amerisleep’s AS2 mattress is popular with those who sleep on their stomachs.
 It’s a medium-firm mattress that offers gentle cushioning via its transition foam layer.
-Amerisleep stands out amongst other bed in a box mattress companies
+Amerisleep stands out amongst other bed in a box mattress companies because they use plant-based foams and clinically proven support technologies.

-First, it has two inches of plant-based Bio-Pur® foam, which is designed to provide cushion and comfort.
-Its plant-based structure promotes breathability, helping you sleep cool throughout the night.
+The first layer of the AS2 is two inches of pressure-relieving Bio-Pur® foam, which is designed to provide cushion and comfort.
+Its plant-based, advanced open-cell structure promotes breathability, helping you sleep cool throughout the night.

-Finally, it has seven inches of a heavy-duty, durable foam called Bio-Core® which provides a strong foundation for the top two layers.
+Finally, seven inches of heavy-duty, durable Bio-Core® foam provides a strong foundation for the top two layers.

 The Avocado Green mattress from the Avocado company combines foams with pocket coils to create a plush bed with additional support.
 A bed like this, without the added pillow top, may feel soft when you’re resting on it.
 But beneath that soft top is a series of coils that can keep your hips from sinking low and your head from popping up too high.